-- Up to 20 credits of core discipline-specific modules: - 10 credits of core generic and transferable skills; - Up to 20 additional credits for selected elective modules.
+- Up to 20 credits of core discipline-specific modules; - 10 credits of core generic and transferable skills; - Up to 20 additional credits for selected elective modules.

 Students normally take 10 credits each year for Years 1-3, with Year 4 most likely focused exclusively on research, but discretion about the number of annual credits is permitted to suit the work programme of each student.
-A student may register for alternative modules other than those outlined on this structure if the original module(s) are not available, provided the alternative meets the required research/graduate training objective as agreed with the Supervisor.
+A student may register for alternative modules other than those outlined on this structure, provided the alternative meets the required research/graduate training objective as agreed with the Supervisor.

 Along with Level 9 modules appropriate Level 8 modules may be taken following a discussion with the Supervisor and module coordinator.
-All students who are assigned teaching-related responsibilities are strongly encouraged to complete the module GS602 Postgraduate Tutoring Principles and Practice.
+All students who are assigned teaching-related responsibilities should complete the module GS602 Postgraduate Tutoring Principles and Practice.
 All research students in their first year of registration must also complete the relevant stream of the self-directed 'Online Research Integrity Training Module'.